Bundle a Node.js app within a rock

 Warning

-Note that you’ll also need a text editor.
-You can either install one of your choice or simply use one of the already existing editors in your Ubuntu environment (like vi).
+Note that we’ll also need a text editor.
+We can either install one of our choice or simply use one of the already existing editors in the Ubuntu environment (like vi).

 Project setup